 Lassen Volcanic National Park Highway offers many highlights including scenic vistas and access to several hiking trails.
 A one-way journey on the 30-mile highway will take approximately one hour without any stops in good weather.
 Highway highlights are also listed in the Park Guide available online and at the northwest and southwest entrance stations.

 Enjoy multiple highlights on the 30-mile Lassen Volcanic National Park Highway.

-Mill Creek Falls trail is an excellent hike for families.
-This moderate 3.2 mile round-trip hike passes through Red Fir forest, and along Mill Creek to the park’s highest waterfall.
-This trail is often the first snow free trail in the southwest area of the park.
+Mill Creek Falls Trail is an excellent hike for families.
+This moderate 3.2-mile round-trip hike passes through red fir forest and along Mill Creek to the highest waterfall in the park.
+This trail is often the first snow-free trail in the Southwest Area of the park.

 When planning which activities you want to enjoy while visiting the park, please keep one thing in mind.
 Access to specific trails, or even the park itself, is dependent on the weather and snow conditions.
 In heavy snow years the park road may open as late as July 21th, but could open as early as May 10th.
 Click here to visit the road opening status webpage for up-to-date information.
 For the same reasons, access to many trails may be restricted or limited to those with snowshoes.
 The Bumpass Hell trail usually does not open until early to mid-July.
 Call the Visitor Center at 530-595-4480 for the current status of trails throughout the park.